 - The Perpetual Testers.
 The third type won’t commit to any strategy.
 These optimizers have experimented enough to know that some strategies don’t necessarily work for everyone.
 Instead, they’ll tell you to test out different things, almost at random, until you find something that works.

-When faced with the question of which color button converts best, each camp will have a different answer…
+When faced with the question of which is the best call to action button color, each camp will have a different answer…

 - The Generalizers will tell you that there are some general truths about color.
 Some colors work well for certain industries, and there are some colors that you should never use.